ischaojie/flask-more/README.md

-# flask-lan
+# Flask-Lan

-`flask-lan` is a schema validator and swagger generator with more modernized.
+`Flask-Lan` is a modernized flask api builder with validator and openapi.

 !!!
 Warning

-    Currently, `flask-lan` is still under active development(before verion 1.0.0).
+    Currently, `Flask-Lan` is still under active development(before verion 1.0.0).
 Don't use it in production.

 It's kind of like the famous library `FastAPI`, bringing part of brilliant features of `FastAPI` to your Flask application.
 For example, it uses [Pydantic](https://github.com/samuelcolvin/pydantic) for Request/Response params validation and auto-generates `swagger` docs.